-- Provide a set of 20 ministry training courses. - Make courses available for download from the SGC website. - Provide an SGC app with courses, videos, and training materials. - Supervise translation of courses into various languages. - Provide a course for teacher training and send trainers for regional events. - Offer certificates for the completion of courses.
+- Provide a set of 20 ministry training courses. - Make courses available for download from the SGC website. - Provide an SGC mobile app with courses, videos, and training materials. - Supervise translation of courses into various languages. - Provide a course for teacher training and send trainers for regional events. - Offer course completion certificates for students enrolled in approved training programs.